 Mr. SILJANDER.
-Mr. Chairman, I yield 3 minutes to the gentleman from

-Michigan [Mr. HENRY].
+Mr. Chairman, I yield 3 minutes to the gentleman from Michigan [Mr. HENRY].
 Mr. HENRY.
 I thank the gentleman

 Mr. Chairman, I must say the debate in many respects makes me feel like a young man again, because as the previous speaker indicated, it brings back memories of my college years and the civil rights movement and the whole apartheid issue, I think, haunts some of us because we see some of the perils.
-Perhaps it is hard for us to deal with it objectively because so much of our own history is intertwined in this issue that regime.
-I went to him because as an Evangelical Protestant, with all those fundamentalist overtones and all the tying of the political right with the religious right, I wanted to see this man who looked at things in a different way
+Perhaps it is hard for us to deal with it objectively because so much of our own history is intertwined in this issue an Evangelical Protestant, with all those fundamentalist overtones and all the tying of the political right with the religious right.
+I wanted to see this man who looked at things in a differont way